fulopkovacs/man-mcp-server/README.md

 A Model Context Protocol (MCP) server that provides access to Linux man pages using FastMCP.
 This server allows AI assistants to search, retrieve, and explore system documentation directly from your local machine.

+This server is packaged as an MCPB (MCP Bundle) for easy integration with GitHub Copilot in VS Code.

 ## Features

 - **Search man pages**: Find documentation by keyword or command name using `apropos`